 Employees who have been fired or laid off may consider filing for unemployment benefits.
 However, sometimes a job termination may be related to the employee’s disability.
 Perhaps the employee worked for an employer that allowed certain accommodations for the disability that other employers might not allow.
 For example, an employer might allow a disabled employee to take longer breaks, perform light duties only, or be excused from overly strenuous tasks.
 As Missouri disability attorneys, we have seen those employees have greater difficulty finding a new job.
-While they look, they may file a disability claim, but could they also be eligible for unemployment benefits?
+While they look, they may file a SSDI claim, but could they also be eligible for unemployment benefits?

 Qualifying for Benefits